Avoid injured feelings and devastating conflicts

 Dennis, now 35, sits at the dining room table talking to Gracie, his wife of two years.
 She is trying to talk to him about a problem she is having at work.
 She explains the situation between her and a co-worker and how it is impacting her work.

 She stops talking and looks at Dennis.
 He has not said anything.
 He has not expressed the typical gestures like a head nod or saying “really” or something, anything, that would convey that he is listening.

-He didn’t even use the common hand gestures often used to brush someone away or heavy sighing, looking at his watch or some other dismissive behavior.
+He didn’t even use the common hand gestures often used to brush someone away or heavy sighing, look at his watch, or some other dismissive behavior.
 No, he seemed gone.
 The expression on his face said mentally he wasn’t even in the room.